gapotchenko/gnu-tk/README.md

 dotnet tool install -g Gapotchenko.GnuTK
 ```

+### Requirements

+GNU-TK can run on the following platforms:

+- Windows 10+, x64 or ARM64 CPU
+- Linux, x64 or ARM64 CPU
+- macOS, x64 or ARM64 CPU

 ### GNU Toolkits

 Aside from GNU-TK itself, you also need an actual GNU toolkit installed on your system: